dgroomes/javascript-playground/README.md

 ## `webpack/`

-An intermediate Node/NPM project that uses webpack to build a TypeScript program.
+An intermediate Node.js/npm project that uses webpack to build a TypeScript program.

 See the README in [webpack/](webpack/).

 ## `npm-library/`

-An example NPM-based library and an example NPM-based program that consumes it.
+An example npm-based library and an example npm-based program that consumes it.

 See the README in [npm-library/](npm-library/).